NCAA Division I women's basketball tournament: Tournament format

 From 1982 to 1990, 1996 to 2002, 2017 to 2019, and since 2021, the Women's Final Four is usually played on the Friday before the Men's Final Four or the hours before the men played on the final Saturday of the tournament.
 The final, since 2023, is played the Sunday afternoon following the Men's Final Four; from 2017 to 2019, 2021 and 2022, it was Sunday evening.

 The tournament bracket is made up of champions from each Division I conference, which are automatic bids.
 The remaining slots are at-large bids, with teams chosen by an NCAA selection committee.
 The selection process and tournament seedings are based on several factors, including team rankings, win–loss records, and NET data.

-Since 2022, 68 teams qualify for the tournament played in March and April.
+Since 2026, 76 teams qualify for the tournament played in March and April.
 Of these teams, 32 earn automatic bids by winning their respective conference tournaments.
-Since 2017 the Ivy League conducts its own post-season tournament.
+Since 2017, the Ivy League conducts its own post-season tournament.
 The remaining teams are granted "at-large" bids, which are extended by the NCAA Selection Committee.
 Dr. Marilyn McNeil, vice president/director of athletics at Monmouth University is the current chairwoman.
 On March 1, 2011, Bowling Green State University's director of intercollegiate athletics, Greg Christopher, was appointed chair of the NCAA Division I Women's Basketball Committee during the 2011–12 academic year.

-The tournament begins with four opening-round games known as the First Four.
-Like the men's version, the women's First Four involves the four lowest-ranked conference champions playing for 16 seeds in the round of 64, and the four lowest-ranked at-large teams playing for their own spots in the round of 64.
+The tournament begins with 12 games known as the Opening Round.
+From 2022–2026, the women's tournament had four opening round games branded as the First Four.
+Under both the 68- and 76-team formats, the men's and women's First Four/Opening Round have used essentially identical formats.
+In the First Four era, the four lowest-ranked conference champions played for 16 seeds in the round of 64, and the four lowest-ranked at-large teams played for their own spots in the round of 64.
+Starting in 2027, the 12 lowest-ranked conference champions play for seeds 14 through 16, and the 12 lowest-ranked at-large teams will play for their own spots in the round of 64.

 The tournament is split into four regional tournaments, and each regional has teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning that all first-round games involve teams whose seeds add up to 17).